 Our children are our future.
 We all have a responsibility to protect them.
 Take action if you are worried that your child, or a child you know, may be sexually hurting someone.
 You are not alone.
 Help is available.
-Call the Stop It Now!® Helpline at 1.888.PREVENT to talk confidentially with professionals who have experience working with individuals and families with similar situations.
+Contact the Stop It Now!
+Helpline at 1.888.PREVENT or chat or email via stopitnow.org/help for confidential help from professionals who have experience working with individuals and families with similar situations.